-To make your content go farther and get more value from it, you need an effective demand generation marketing funnel.
-It’s not 2001 anymore, companies can’t just pump out cold email campaigns to unfiltered, unsegmented lists and expect success in 2019.
+To make your content go further and to get more value from it, you need an effective demand generation marketing funnel.
+It’s not 2001 anymore, companies can’t just pump out cold email campaigns to unfiltered, unsegmented lists and expect success in 2022.
 Cold traffic is only the beginning of crafting a well-oiled marketing machine.

 An effective marketing funnel, and in turn an effective demand generation strategy is all about lead nurturing.

 No matter what stage they are in, prospects need content that reflects what stage of the funnel they are in.
 From a cold audience that has never got in touch with you before, to the warm lead who filled out your form to view a whitepaper, there needs to be various touchpoints for prospects.